outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   3. Identify necessary structure and identify interface combinations/trajectories that can generate that structure

-## Calculating which calculations are optimal
+## Determining which queries/calculations are optimal

   - given that certain calculations have known cost estimates, which calculations are optimal, in what order/frequency, and given what information?
   - example: when deriving a prediction function, when do you query for function & function generator patterns, when do you request more data, when do you continue assessing regression, when do you apply standardization?
   - is it optimal to solve this problem set or another problem set, or deploy resources to both?
   - solution distribution: should this solution be deployed at run time, in a specific system, should the solution be stored as its generator function, etc